Breaking News | Bloody January: Nigeria loses 120 to violence, COVID-19, others in 7 days

 January 1

-No fewer than six people died in a New Year day fire accident in Akaeze, Ivo Local Government Area of Ebonyi State.
-The fire incident occurred at the home of Ogenyi Chukwu at 8p.m.
+No fewer than 6 people died in a New-year day fire accident in Akaeze, Ivo Local Government Area of Ebonyi State.
+The fire incident occurred at home of Ogenyi Chukwu at 8pm.
 It was reportedly caused when a canon loaded with gun powder had contact with fire.
-Chukwu told reporters that his children and 11 other relatives were watching television when suddenly fire engulfed the entire house.
+Chukwu told reporters that his children and 11other relatives were watching television when suddenly fire englufed the entire house.

 January 1